Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 ### 2. Deploy the Azure functions to Azure

-VS Code or Azure CLI is recommended for the deployment.
+#### 2.A First option : deploy from Visual Studio Code or Azure CLI

 For Aure CLI commands, read [this](https://github.com/Azure/azure-functions-dotnet-worker).

 With VS Code, select the Azure tab and click on the icon to deploy it to Azure.